[Japanese food culture] Why do Japanese people eat raw fish (sashimi and sushi)?

 Is Japanese sashimi and sushi safe?

-Be sure to read this column as well.
+Please be sure to read this column as well.

 Summary: There is a historical background to why Japanese people eat raw fish (sushi and sashimi)!

-Raw fish in Japan is generally safe, but in rare cases it can cause food poisoning.
+Raw fish in Japan is generally safe, but in rare cases, it can cause food poisoning.

 About us, JAC

-JAC (Japan Association for Construction Human Resources) is an organization that supports all specified skilled workers working in the Japanese construction industry.
-We work with companies that accept specified skilled workers to create a comfortable work environment for all of you.
+JAC(Japan Association for Construction Human Resources)is an organization that supports all Specified Skilled Workers working in the Japan construction industry.
+We work with companies that accept Specified Skilled Workers to create a work environment that is easy for everyone to work in.

-JAC has also received many job offers from companies looking to hire specified skilled workers.
+And JAC has received many requests for job offers from companies that want Specified Skilled Workers to work for.

 For those of you who want to work in Japan using Specified Skills, we are introducing jobs that match your occupation and aspirations!